Rifts in Rafts: Conclusions

-There remains many interesting features in the system to be understood.
-One topic which we would like to investigate is how the overall dimensions of the system, $L_{x0}$ and $L_{y0}$, interact with the micro-crack formation.
+There remain many interesting features in the system to be understood.
+One topic to be investigated is how the overall dimensions of the system, $L_{x0}$ and $L_{y0}$, interact with the micro-crack formation.
 By concentrating on these rafts, where the microscopic rearrangements as well as the overall fracture dynamics can be assessed, the interaction with the edges can be addressed carefully.
 Thus, the dynamics and the dependence on system size and aspect ratio might be related to classical fracture mechanics.
 We also note that this phenomenon of micro-crack formation in rafts is reminiscent of other aspects of failure in the context of material processing.
-For example, the global shape of the rafts exhibit a change in Poisson's ratio as a function of the pulling speed.
-At high $V$, the raft shows a near-zero Poisson's ratio during the stretching.
+For example, the global shape of the rafts exhibits a change in Poisson’s ratio as a function of $V$, the pulling speed.
+At high $V$, the raft shows a near-zero Poisson’s ratio during the stretching.
 This occurs while most of the raft is still connected as a network and there are evenly distributed micro-cracks throughout the interior.
-Such behavior is remindful of the formation of microstructure in some porous media, such as the expanded polytetrafluoroethylene (ePTFE) \cite{gore1976process, kitamura1999formation}, which is not well understood.
+Such behavior is reminiscent of the formation of microstructure in some porous media, such as the expanded polytetrafluoroethylene (ePTFE)~\cite{gore1976process, kitamura1999formation}, which is not well understood.

 Although the raft is pulled along one direction, the clusters that are formed do not show a systematic orientation with respect to the flow.
-One might have expected that not only the rifts, but the clusters themselves, would show some aspect of the symmetry of the dynamics.
-This is not the case and suggests that there an important aspects of cluster formation that remain to be examined.
-In particular, it is of our interest to explore the failure morphology of a raft pulled uniformly in a radial flow.
-In radial expansion, there is no single tensile axis in the system.
-Such an expanding two-dimensional metric, as distinct from the one-dimensional pulling we have used here, might give us further insight into the situation of distributed failure in a fully three-dimensional system.
-Such an experiment is more relevant to the situation of cosmological expansion.
+One might have expected that not only the rifts, but the cluster orientations, would show some aspect of the asymmetry of the dynamics.
+This is not the case.
+There are important aspects of cluster formation that remain to be examined.
+In particular, it is of interest to explore the failure morphology of a raft pulled uniformly in a radial flow.
+In radial expansion, there is no single tensile-stress axis in the system.
+Such an expanding two-dimensional metric, as distinct from the one-dimensional pulling we have used here, would provide further insight into the situation of distributed failure in a fully three-dimensional system.
+Such an experiment would be more relevant to the situation of cosmological expansion.